White Terror (Spain): Goals and victims of the repression

-The main goal of the White Terror was to terrify the civil population who opposed the coup, eliminate the supporters of the Republic and the militants of the leftist parties, and because of this, some historians have considered the White Terror a genocide.
+The main goal of the White Terror was to terrify the civil population who opposed the coup, eliminate the supporters of the Republic and the militants of the leftist parties, portraying them as not merely a political group, but as a religious group of atheists.
+Because of this, some historians have considered the White Terror a genocide.
 In fact, one of the leaders of the coup, General Mola, said:

 It is necessary to spread terror.
 We have to create the impression of mastery eliminating without scruples or hesitation all those who do not think as we do.
 There can be no cowardice.
 If we hesitate one moment and fail to proceed with the greatest determination, we will not win.
 Anyone who helps or hides a Communist or a supporter of the Popular Front will be shot.

 Sánchez Léon says that the thanatopolitics and the biopolitics of the Francoist repression simultaneously obeyed to the logics of a civil war, a colonial conquest and a Catholic holy war, but was unleashed upon a population hitherto considered part of the same community.
 Features such as the institutional processes, policies and practices put in motion by the victors, the indiscriminate massacres, the re-catholisation of the defeated, the forced exile and the exclusion from the benefits of full citizenship or the application of retroactive repressive rulings crystallised in the definition of the Republicans as anti-Spanish, a terminology that intermingles the perception of the enemies as "non-citizens", as "inferior beings" and as alien to the values that defined the self-imagined (confessional) nation.
 Behind the generic term 'Reds' there was a notion of enemy in an absolute sense, targeted for eradication.

 In areas controlled by the Nationalists, targeted were: